waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 # V. Methodology & Lessons Learned
 - **Hypothesis-Driven Approach:** I must form a single, testable hypothesis, document it, test it, and record the conclusion.
 This avoids chaotic, assumption-driven actions.
 - **Tool Reliability & Immediate Action:** A tool that produces an incorrect or impossible result is a critical failure.
 I MUST fix it immediately with `define_tool` instead of deferring the task or attempting workarounds.
 This is a non-negotiable directive.
-- **Trust System Over Tools:** If the system validation check insists a path is reachable while my tools (`pathfinder`, `landmass_analyzer`) say it is not, the system is correct and my tools are flawed.
-The immediate priority becomes debugging the tool, not continuing to test hypotheses based on the tool's flawed output.
+- **Trust System Over Custom Analysis:** If the system validation check insists a path is reachable while my own analysis suggests it is not, the system is correct and my analysis is flawed.
+The immediate priority becomes re-evaluating my understanding of the map.
 - **Falsify Assumptions:** I must actively try to disprove my own hypotheses, especially regarding navigation.
 If a path fails, I should use tools like `landmass_analyzer` to verify connectivity before repeatedly attempting the same path.
 This helps avoid confirmation bias where I assume my tool is wrong instead of my assumption.

 # VI.
 Current Strategy & Plans